 Teenagers rescued after ride malfunction at Winter Wonderland

-Two teenage boys had to be rescued after the elastic snapped on the Slingshot ride at the attraction in London’s Hyde Park on Wednesday night.
+The two boys were left dangling above the ground after the elastic snapped on the Slingshot ride at the attraction in London’s Hyde Park.

 Two teenage boys had to be rescued after a Winter Wonderland fairground ride failed.